yeti/manticore-iosviewfactory/README.md

     // ...
     [[MCViewModel sharedModel] setCurrentSection:intent];

-### Receiving an event

 The events `onResume:` and `onPause:` are called on each MCViewController and MCSectionViewController when the intent is fired.
 If the section stays the same and the view changes, both the section and view receive `onResume` and `onPause` events.

+### View state

+View controllers are cached on first load and reused throughout the application lifetime.
+Application state should be loaded to `[intent savedInstanceState]` when `onResume:` is fired.
+Modified view controller state should be saved `onPause:` when using the history stack.

 The first time a view controller is shown from an intent, `onCreate` is fired once for non-GUI setup.

-### View cache

-All view controllers are cached once the first time they are shown.
-They are not removed unless the client application calls:
+The cached view controllers can be flushed from memory with the following call:

     [[MCViewModel sharedModel] clearViewCache];